Catherine Sutton: aka Nahneebahweequay was a hero, fighting for her Indigenous rights and those of her family.

 Deputations and petitions by prominent members of both the white and Indigenous communities of the area were made to the Assemblies of the Canadian colony.

 However, these pleas fell on deaf ears.
-All looked to be lost for the Sutton family when the property went at a land auction.
+All looked to be lost for the Sutton family when the property sold at a land auction.
 But these failures did not stem the spirit or the determination of Nahneebahweequay.

 She decided to travel to England and present her cause to Queen Victoria. in 1859, Catherine Sutton toured Canada and the United States seeking support and funds for her trip to plead her case before the Queen.